 - Change the Insurance Estimate to the same amount.

 - Click OK, then send the claim.
-If you do not expect to apply a payment for the claim, we recommend marking the claim as 'received' so it doesn't show on the Outstanding Insurance Claims report.
+If the office do not expect to apply a payment for the claim, then mark the claim as received so it does not show on the Outstanding Insurance Claims report.

-Insurance Payments: When you receive the monthly payment from the carrier, do not enter the payment in the claim.
+When the office receives the monthly payment from a capitation carrier, do not enter the payment on individual claims.
 Instead, record the payment in a dummy patient for the carrier:

 - Create a dummy patient with the same name as the carrier.

 - Apply all payments to that patient.
 Users have a few options:

 - Option 1: Apply as patient payments to dummy patient with carrier name.
 If Paysplits Allocations Setup is set to Auto-Split or Manual, allocate the pay splits to a specific provider by editing the pay split.
 If Paysplits Allocations Setup is set to Rigorous, the pay splits must be attached to an unearned type and will be tracked as Unearned Income.

 - Option 2 (Paysplits Allocations Setup can be Rigorous, impacts production): Another option is to add a capitation payment procedure for the full payment amount, however this will impact production values.